Biden races to Congress to save agenda ahead of Europe trip | Politics

 - United States

-They have also refused to pass the bipartisan bill without the larger spending bill.
 "Details matter.
 On climate, they're life+death.
 So to do my job, I need more than an IOU.
 Not too much to ask," U.S. Representative Alexandria Ocasio-Cortez said in a post on Twitter late Wednesday.
+House Majority Leader Steny Hoyer told CNN plans for paid family leave have been dropped and that $555 billion would be included for clean energy.

+Jeffries give no details on the framework but said he would support the deal given the urgent need for climate action even if the paid leave provision is dropped.
+"If it turns out that the votes don't exist for it in the Senate, we will live to fight another day," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)